marwan91/Advanced_lane_finding/writeup_template.md

 Difficulties faced during implementation :
 1- Identifying lane lines using gradient thresholding was difficult , thus , was not used.

 2- Badly computed frames resulted in anomalous road curvatures .
-This was solved by a sanity check previously discussed.
+This was solved by a sanity check as previously discussed.

 Where the pipeline might fail :
 1- using  LAB colorspace is not the best option for significant variations in lighting .
 The project video shown here did not demonstrate much variation in lighting so the algorithm was successful, yet, It does not works as well in worse cases.